Helping Your Child Have A Brighter Future After A Birth Injury

 - Rupture: The nerves are torn.
 The damage cannot heal without medical intervention.

-- Avulsion: The most serious type of Erb’s palsy: the nerve is severed from the spinal cord.
+- Avulsion: The most serious type of Erb’s palsy in which the nerve is severed from the spinal cord.
 Children must undergo complex surgery involving splicing a donor nerve to the spinal cord, and they typically do not recover full functionality or feeling.

 Your obstetrician has a duty to evaluate risks of injury to your infant prenatally and prior to your delivery.
 In many cases, a Caesarean section would be the appropriate form of delivery and a valid precaution your doctor could have taken to prevent Erb’s palsy.

 Help your child recover for Erb’s palsy inflicted at birth.
-Call Hensley Cloninger, P.C. at 828-348-0092 or contact us online to schedule your appointment.
+Call Hensley Cloninger, P.C., at 828-585-6558 or contact us online to schedule your appointment.
 We offer parents a free consultation to discuss your baby’s legal rights and we handle birth injury cases on contingency.
-Our Asheville firm represents injury victims throughout North Carolina and the Southeastern United States through pro hac vice admission.
+Our Asheville firm represents injury victims throughout North Carolina and the southeastern United States through pro hac vice admission.